 “There is an appointed time for everything.
-And there is a time for every event under heaven —A time to give birth, and a time to die; A time to plant, and a time to uproot what is planted.”
+And there is a time for every event under heaven.
+There is time to give birth, and a time to die.
+There is a time to plant, and a time to uproot what is planted.”

 Like each of life’s seasons, the season of fertility contains its own personal challenges.
 Some couples do not experience infertility difficulties until after the birth of their first baby.
-The months and years pass them by while their first child is growing older and the span of potential years between the first and second is becoming greater.
+The months and years pass them by while their first child is growing older.
+The span of potential years between the first and second is becoming greater.
 Accepting the truth about our season of infertility is difficult whether we have none or six children.

 For a Jewish woman in Biblical times, to be barren was shameful.
 Sons were needed to help support the family business and to proliferate the Jewish race.
 Family was very important to the Jewish tradition.
 Women were culturally and religiously expected to produce heirs.
 This caused them to compare their own personal worth as a wife to how many heirs they produced for their husband.